Complexity of Training ReLU Neural Network: Training 2-ReLU NN is NP-hard

 \paragraph{Assumption: $\textbf{0} \in S_1$} (Here $\textbf{0} \in \Rbb^d$ is a vector of zeros.)
-Suppose we are given a generic instance of 2-affine separability problem with data-points $\{x^i\}_{i \in [N]}$ from $\Rbb^d$ and partition $S_1/S_0$ of set $[N]$.
-Since the answer of 2-affine separability instance is invariant under coordinate translation, we shift the origin to any $x^i$ for $i \in S_1$, and therefore assume that the origin belongs to $S_1$ henceforth.
+Suppose we are given a generic instance of 2-hyperplane separability problem with data-points $\{x^i\}_{i \in [N]}$ from $\Rbb^d$ and partition $S_1$ and $S_0$ of the set $[N]$.
+Since the answer of 2-hyperplane separability instance is invariant under coordinate translation, we can shift the origin to any $x^i$ for $i \in S_1$, and therefore assume that the origin belongs to $S_1$ henceforth.